otrv4/otrv4/otrv4.md

 ## Offline Conversation Initialization

-To begin an offline conversation, a prekey message is published to an untrusted server and this action is seen as the start of a non-interactive DAKE.
-The prekey message is retrieved by the party attempting to send a message to the publisher.
+To begin an offline conversation, a Prekey message is published to an untrusted server and this action is seen as the start of a non-interactive DAKE.
+The Prekey message is retrieved by the party attempting to send a message to the publisher.
 A reply, called the Non-Interactive-Auth message, is created with the prekey and sent.
 This completes the DAKE.